Skip to main content

 Smart Home, Open Source Side Project Designer, Builder

-Gas stoves emit real pollutants.
-The mitigation is simple: turn on your hood when you cook.
+Gas stoves emit real pollutants, and the mitigation is simple: turn on your hood when you cook.
 The problem is that most people forget.
-I have two small kids.
-I read too many air quality studies.
-So I automated my range hood.
+I have two small kids and have read too many air quality studies, so I automated my range hood.

-Most smart hood automations watch for a temperature threshold: “when the kitchen reaches 26 degrees, turn on the hood.”
-Two problems.
-It’s slow.
-By the time the kitchen heats up, you’ve been cooking for 5 to 10 minutes, breathing the pollutants the hood was supposed to remove.
+Most smart hood automations watch for a temperature threshold — “when the kitchen reaches 26 degrees, turn on the hood.”
+That approach has two problems.
+It’s slow: by the time the kitchen heats up, you’ve already been cooking for 5 to 10 minutes and breathing the pollutants the hood was supposed to remove.
 And on a hot summer day the kitchen is already at 28 degrees, so the system either fires without a stove or needs seasonal recalibration.

 When you turn on a burner, the air near the stove starts rising in temperature immediately.
 The derivative of the reading over a rolling two-minute window spikes almost as soon as the pan heats.
 When you stop cooking, the rate flattens and the hood shuts off.
 Hot days don’t cause false triggers because the temperature is high but not changing fast.